kwasibacheampong/Business-Architecture-Decision-Intelligence/README.md

 ## Overview
 This project explores how business architecture and decision intelligence frameworks can be used to improve how organisations structure, evaluate, and act on decisions.

 Rather than focusing on isolated analysis, the work looks at how data, processes, stakeholders, and objectives connect across the business to support more consistent and transparent decision-making.
+The project applies business analysis and decision intelligence principles to support structured, stakeholder-aligned commercial decision-making.

 ## Business context
 Organisations often struggle not because they lack data, but because decisions are made in silos without a shared understanding of objectives, dependencies, or trade-offs.